Chemical plant cost indexes: Cost Indexes for different locations

 Of all these factors currency exchange rates is said to have the greatest impact in the variation of results.

-Cost indexes for international locations is published in "Process Engineering" journal as well as in the "International Journal of Production Economics" (formerly "Engineering Costs and Production Economics").
-As of 2012 "Process Engineering" has not been publishing new indexes viewable by full access from EbscoHost.
-They mentioned in May/June 2012 that their analyst had fallen sick.
+Before 2012, cost indexes for international locations have been published in "Process Engineering" journal as well as in the "International Journal of Production Economics" (formerly "Engineering Costs and Production Economics").

 Location Factor

 In order to be able to use the available standard indexes to locations where index data is not available we have to incorporate a new term called the Location Factor (LF) to the standard index value.
 It is a dimensionless value for a particular location relative to either of the above-mentioned basis.